-- A court of competent jurisdiction has issued a final decision on your tax liability in a prior proceeding and innocent spouse relief was an issue in that proceeding, or you meaningfully participated in that proceeding and could have requested innocent spouse relief. - You entered into an offer in compromise with the IRS. - You entered into a closing agreement with the IRS that disposed of the same liability for which you want to claim relief.
+- 1) A court of competent jurisdiction has issued, after July 22, 1998, a final decision on your tax liability in a prior proceeding and relief from joint and several liability was an issue in that proceeding, or you meaningfully participated in that proceeding and could have requested relief from joint and several liability. - 2) You entered into an offer in compromise with the IRS. - 3) You entered into a closing agreement with the IRS that disposed of the same liability for which you want to seek relief.

 Exception for agreements relating to TEFRA partnership proceedings.
-The unavailability of relief in (3) does not apply to an agreement relating to partnership items that you entered into while you were a party to a TEFRA partnership proceeding.
-(TEFRA is an acronym that refers to the "Tax Equity and Fiscal Responsibility Act of 1992" that prescribed the tax treatment of partnership items.)
-However, (3) will apply to the extent explained below.
+You may be entitled to relief in (3) if you entered into a closing agreement for both partnership items and nonpartnership items, while you were a party to a pending TEFRA partnership proceeding.
+(TEFRA is an acronym that refers to the "Tax Equity and Fiscal Responsibility Act of 1982" that prescribed the tax treatment of partnership items.)
+You are not entitled to relief for the nonpartnership items, but you will be entitled to relief for the partnership items (if you otherwise qualify).